 What you need to bring with you (all nationalities)

-Various documentation.
-This is different depending on your circumstances and is listed below.
-You must each bring the following original documents to your notice appointment:
+You must both bring the following original documents to your notice appointment:

 - the name and address of your marriage or civil partnership venue

-Please see the table below for the additional costs for consideration of divorce/civil partnership dissolution documents.
-These fees are set by central government and are for consideration of the document.
-They do not guarantee the application will be successful.
+Please see the table below for the additional costs for consideration of divorce or civil partnership dissolution documents.
+These fees are set by the Government and they must be paid even though they do not guarantee a successful application.

 |Fee||Place of divorce||Exceptions and notes|

-- spouse or civil partner's death certificate, with a translation by a named third person (e.g. not you or your partner) if not in English.
-This does not have to be an official translation from a translation service or Embassy
+- Spouse or civil partner's death certificate, with a translation by a named third person (not you or your partner) if not in English.
+This does not have to be an official translation from a translation service or embassy.

-- marriage or civil partnership certificate, with a translation by a named third person (e.g. not you or your partner) if not in English.
-This does not have to be an official translation from a translation service or Embassy
+- Marriage or civil partnership certificate, with a translation by a named third person (not you or your partner) if not in English.
+This does not have to be an official translation from a translation service or embassy.

 If you or your partner don’t speak English well

-- if either or both of you cannot speak English, you will need to bring someone to the appointment who can interpret for the non-English speaking partner(s).
-Partners cannot interpret for each other.
-If you do not bring an interpreter when one is required we will be unable to take your notice and you will be required to book and pay for a new appointment.
+- If you do not bring an interpreter when one is needed, we cannot take your notice and you will have to book and pay for a new appointment.

-What to bring with you if either you or your partner is not a British or Irish national
+What you must also bring if either you or your partner is not a British or Irish national

-- If you have an application to the EU Settlement Scheme that you made before 30 June 2021, which you’re waiting for a decision on, please provide the letter from the Home Office confirming you have made this application
+- If you have an application to the EU Settlement Scheme that you made before 30 June 2021 that you’re waiting for a decision on, please provide the letter from the Home Office confirming you have made this application.

-- If either you or your partner is not a British or Irish national and doesn’t have Indefinite Leave to Remain, pre-settled or settled status, an pending application for pre-settled or settled status made before 30 June 2021, or a marriage or civil partnership visa, you will need to bring one Passport sized photo for each of you
+- If either you or your partner is not a British or Irish national and doesn’t have Indefinite Leave to Remain, pre-settled or settled status, a pending application for pre-settled or settled status made before 30 June 2021, or a marriage or civil partnership visa, you will need to bring one passport-sized photo for each of you.

 Please make sure you read this page carefully before you book to ensure you are booking in the right office and bringing the right documents.